Desi-Kamenova/Demo-repo/README.md

-# Demo repository for QA fundamentals qurs may 2023
+# Demo repository

+This is the demo repo for Software Tehnology may 2023 Course Softuni